Menu

 Reporting the Same Debt More than Once

 One of the problems with a debt being sold and resold is that each of the buyers and the original creditor may report the debt to credit reporting agencies.
 That means the same debt could turn up on your credit report several times.
+Consumers may also face debt buyer lawsuits and should be aware of their legal rights and strategies to counter these lawsuits.
 This will weigh down your credit score until you dispute the false credit reports and get them corrected.

 How Do I Know if My Creditor Has Sold My Debt to a Junk Debt Buyer?